Biblioklept/JOURNEY/index.md

 ![JOURNEY](https://raw.githubusercontent.com/Biblioklept/JOURNEY/gh-pages/img/branding/journey.png)

 ### Goal
-The goal of this modlist is to provide a base to build upon with mods of your own choosing, though can be played on its own with it
+The goal of this modlist is to provide a base to build upon with mods of your own choosing, whilst providing a perfectly good experience on its own, should you choose to not go any further.
+Initially a remake of EXPIDITION with less crashes, more vanilla assets, less overkill ReShades, and modularity, it's quickly become it's own modlist.

 ### Pre-requisites
 - A decent internet connection